Photo by Olivia Ross

 A girls hobby book, which I purchased in a street market contained a section on lace making.
 This was to change my life.
 By 1973 I had taught myself enough about the subject to start teaching lace making for the Essex Handicraft Association and I progressed in leaps and bounds.
-As well as running my own lace making classes, I have also taught for several adult education centres, including Eastbourne College of Arts and Technology and Chelmsford Adult Education Authority, working for a while with the City and Guilds lace making which included teaching one of their pilot schemes.
+As well as running my own lace making classes, I have also taught for several adult education centres, including Eastbourne College of Arts and Technology, Chelmsford Adult Education Authority and also for West Dean and Knuston Hall Residential Colleges.
+I also taught two classes of of the City and Guilds Lace Making Pilot Scheme.

-I have also demonstrated lace making in the USA, Australia, Denmark, Tenerife, France and Northern Ireland and have had my lace exhibited here, where I was a section winner in the Lace Guild International Exhibition in 1995 and in various countries in Europe, I won the medal at the Sansepulcro International Exhibition 1996, as well as in the USA and Australia.
+I have demonstrated lace making and exhibited my lace in the USA, Tenerife, France and Northern Ireland as well as here.and taught courses at the USA and Australian Conventions, I was a section winner in the Lace Guild International Exhibition in 1995 and won the medal at the Sansepulcro International Exhibition 1996.

-Quite early on I discovered there were not many practical books on lace making, so I started writing, and to date have published nine books and two papers and am currently working on a set of three booklets featuring lace edged wedding handkerchiefs, each of which can be folded into a different christening bonnet.
-They should be ready within the next couple of weeks.
+Quite early on I discovered there were few practical books on lace making, so I started writing, and to date have published nine books, two papers and 13 booklets.

 As well as lace making, I enjoy dancing and am an accredited Round Dance cuer and teacher and have travelled across Europe, USA and Canada in that capacity.